Fush Yu Mang

-Fush Yu Mang is the debut studio album by American rock band Smash Mouth, released on July 8, 1997, by Interscope Records.
-It includes their first major hit, "Walkin' on the Sun", which was the last song to be added onto the album.
+Fush Yu Mang is the debut studio album by American rock band Smash Mouth, released on July 8, 1997 by Interscope Records.
+It includes their first major hit, "Walkin' on the Sun".
 The title of the album was taken from a line ("fuck you, man!") slurred by Al Pacino in Scarface.
-On the cover of the album is the band in guitarist Greg Camp's 1962 Ford Falcon Squire wagon flying through space with an outstretched arm giving the finger.
+The cover of the album features the band flying through space in guitarist Greg Camp's 1962 Ford Falcon Squire wagon, with a band member's outstretched arm giving the finger.
 The title is written in a stylized, pseudo-Asian font.
-The album also features a cover of War's "Why Can't We Be Friends?".
+The album also features a cover version of War's "Why Can't We Be Friends?".
 The initial release was given a Parental Advisory label, while later releases were not.
 Fush Yu Mang has been certified double-platinum by the RIAA in the U.S. for sales in excess of 2 million.

 An acoustic re-recording of Fush Yu Mang was planned in 2017 through PledgeMusic for the album's 20th anniversary, and was released on June 29, 2018.